-You will be taken care of by a board certified anesthesiologist, a nurse anesthetist, or a combined care team.
+You will be taken care of by a board certified anesthesiologist or a combined care team.

 Each patient should be given his or her own instructions.
 Please note that if you eat or drink when you were not supposed to, you could markedly increase the risks of anesthesia.
 Please follow your instructions very carefully.
 See sections on Anesthesia Frequently Asked Questions and preparing for Surgery.

 Some medications should be taken and others should not.
 It is important to discuss this with your physician.
 Please bring all your medications with you on the day of surgery.

 You must make arrangements for a responsible adult to take you home after your surgery.
 You will not be able to drive yourself home.
 You may not be alone the first 24 hours.

 Many patients are apprehensive about anesthesia and surgery.
 If you are well informed, you will be better prepared and more relaxed.
 Talk with your anesthesiologist and ask questions.
 Your anesthesiologist is your advocate and is experienced in making your surgery and recovery as safe and comfortable as possible.